 Key symptoms: Everything just balloons up – bloating, breast tenderness, water retention, swelling, weight gain without changing diet.

-Imbalance: Estrogen excess and stimulated adrenal glands that secretes aldosterone to cause salt and water retention prior to your period.
+Imbalance: Estrogen excess and stimulated adrenal glands that secrete aldosterone to cause salt and water retention prior to your period.

-Tips: lower salt intake levels in diet, lower your coffee intake and eat more vegetables.
+Tips: lower salt intake levels in the diet, lower your coffee intake and eat more vegetables.

 On the Pill

 Take a hard look at why you are on your oral contraceptive pills.
 I call them ‘the band-aid’ of all hormonal problems – because that is what your medical doctor knows best.
 We have a lot more ways to help regulate hormones than just giving you the pill to mask all your symptoms.
 In that regard, we are better at managing and correcting hormonal imbalances than medical doctors.
 Also, did you know that the World Health Organization has published multiple articles on how OCP depletes nutrients such as vitamin B1, B2, B3, B6, B12, C, folic acid, magnesium, selenium, zinc, CoQ10, and tyrosine?
 Book an assessment with me to see how Naturopathic medicine can help.

 Your PMS is not around just to make your life miserable every month, it is also signaling you on how ready your body is to get pregnant.
 Your chances of naturally conceiving decreases as your hormones get disrupted by every-day stressors such as work, caffeine intake, late nights, alcohol, poor food choices, and lack of exercise.
 If you have been trying to get pregnant for six consecutive months or more, come in for a consultation to see how we can optimize your female hormones by optimizing your health.
 Furthermore, remember that it takes two to make a baby.
 Your partner’s hormone health is just as important as yours.